How to Check a Pool Cue for Warping

 Some people will tell you to roll your cue to check for warping; however this is not the most reliable way to check a cue for straightness.
 In order for the roll test to work, you need to find a perfectly flat surface.
 Pool tables are not ideal for this sort of test as even the slightest variation in cloth or table felt can cause your cue to wobble a little when you roll it (even if your cue is straight).

 Cues also have different tapers and are not conical; the diameter of the cue varies down its length.
 This taper can cause the cue to wobble when rolled.
-Cues also often have price stickers, weight stickers or marketing stickers on them and these will also affect the roll of a cue.
-Sighting your cue is the most reliable way to check for warping.
+Cues also often have joints, price stickers, weight stickers or marketing stickers on them, all of which will affect the roll of a cue.
+Therefore, sighting your cue is the most reliable way to check for warping.

 All cues have some variation in the straightness and roundness of the cue.
 Remember that cues are made from a natural product and are affected by their surroundings.
 Humidity and temperature will always affect a piece of wood.
 Even the most expensive cues are not perfectly straight.

-Whenever you buy a pool cue, the first thing you should do is sight it to make sure it isn't warped.
-If the cue is to your satisfaction, scuff it, chalk it and play with it, but if you notice a significant warp, call before chalking or scuffing the cue in order to arrange a replacement.
+Whenever you buy a pool cue, the first thing you should do is sight it to make sure it is not warped, start playing and shoot well.
+However, if you notice a significant warp, call before chalking or scuffing the cue in order to arrange a replacement.
 We cannot replace cues that have already been chalked, shaped, or otherwise played with.